Fabrizio Mariani

 Do you love cinema?
-Then feed your passion for the big screen and book a visit to one of the 5 best cinema museums in Italy: memorabilia, history and lots of fun.
+Then feed your passion for the big screen and book a visit to one of the 5 best cinema museums in Italy: memorabilia, history and lots of fun

 Cinema is not just Hollywood: many countries have contributed to the development of the motion pictures, making it a global, multi-billion dollar industry.
+Italy helped shaping the cinema industry with its iconic characters, visionary directors and unique locations.

 From Rome to Turin, you will find cinema museums suitable for all ages and tastes, with interactive installations investigating the roots of the cinema industry and its future.
+What are you waiting for?
+Discover the 5 best cinema museums in Italy!

 tickets banner